kids-first/kf-alignment-workflow/readme.md

 `contamination_sites_mu`, `contamination_sites_ud`, `wgs_calling_interval_list`, and
 `wgs_evaluation_interval_list`.

+### Caveats:
+1. Duplicates are flagged in a process that is connected to bwa mem.
+The implication of this design decision is that duplicates are flagged only on the inputs of that are scattered into bwa.
+   Duplicates, therefore, are not being flagged at a library level and, for large BAM and FASTQ inputs, duplicates are only being detected within a portion of the read group.

 ### Tips for running:
 1. For the fastq input file lists (PE or SE), make sure the lists are properly ordered.
 The items in the arrays are processed based on their position.
 These lists are dotproduct scattered.
 This means